OpenSUTD/DiscoverSUTD-2021-microsite/.github/ISSUE_TEMPLATE/student-organisation-event-proposal.md

 **Logistical details**

-Help us with the overall resourcing our events.
-This will give us cue as to how to budget for the event and if there are further constraints we must consider.
+Help us with the overall resourcing of our events.
+This will give us a cue as to how to budget for the event and if there are further constraints we must consider.
 Please provide us with your club e-mail address so we can notify you once your event has been scheduled.
+Copy this [template](https://forms.office.com/Pages/ShareFormPage.aspx?id=drd2NJDpck-5UGJImDFiPWH2rk0WPLpNoz88PwBGAxpUQ0c5TktQNlJKUTVMUFFQTVRHTkJOV1o1VS4u&sharetoken=zv60rxgRFw6Sp0GdVpWP) to ensure consistent branding throughout DiscoverSUTD.